 King said during his show of the marijuana vote, “Some Democrats are expressing the view that maybe they should have asked for more of this.
 Put this on the ballot in even more states because they think it drives out turnout among their voters.”

-Political strategist Guy Cecil, a prominent Democratic PAC organizer and consultant, said Democrats see cannabis as a motivating issue for voters, especially young people.
+Political strategist Guy Cecil, a prominent Democratic PAC organizer and consultant, said Democrats see cannabis as a motivating issue for voters in the election, especially young people.

 “I don’t think there’s any question that in the places we’ve seen legalization on the ballot, that it has increased interest in the election on the part of young voters in particular, that it has increased turnout in those states — that’s not the reason somebody should be for it — but I certainly think it’s a winner just in terms of the pure politics of it,” Cecil said.